giulia-vivarelli/AIFairness-Project/docs/source/index.rst

 **Protected Category**
 ^^^^^^^^^^^^^^^^^^^^^^

-Mapping can be applied to simplify this feature and discriminate between candidates that are part of a protected category and candidates who are not.
+Mapping can be applied to simplify this feature and distinguish between candidates who are part of a protected category and candidates who are not, regardless of the *Article*.

 .. code:: python

     df['Protected Category'] = df['Protected Category'].replace('Article 18', 'Yes')
     df['Protected Category'] = df['Protected Category'].replace('Article 1', 'Yes')

-The dataset is highly unbalanced with respect to this feature, with only 0.4% candidates from protected categories.
+The dataset is highly skewed with respect to this feature, with only 0.4% of candidates coming from protected categories.

 .. image:: Akkodis_Dataset_Analysis_files/Akkodis_Dataset_Analysis_53_1.png